 Pregnant?
 You Should be Concerned about Food Safety

 Food-borne illness outbreaks are big news on prime-time TV, and odds are that you’ve had a case of food poisoning yourself.
 During pregnancy, you’re more susceptible to food-borne illness—and it can hurt your baby too.
-But, with some food safety knowledge and safer food handling, you can keep yourself and your baby healthy.
+Listeria is especially dangerous during pregnancy because it can cause miscarriage.

 Food poisoning refers to more than just eating “bad” food.
 Most food-borne illness is spread through poor hand hygiene, keeping food at room temperature too long or not cooking it to a hot-enough temperature.
-Many illnesses are passed from hand-to-hand contact (especially in crowded places like cruise ships) and hand-to-food contact.
-For example, bacteria can be spread from infected food-handlers or workers who don’t wash their hands properly.
+Many bugs are passed from hand-to-hand contact (especially in crowded places like cruise ships) and hand-to-food contact.
+For example, bacteria can be spread from infected workers who don’t wash their hands properly.

 Kick these bad bugs to the curb with food safety tips!